Jakub-C-7/MiniRest/README.md

 ---
 ## Testing

-The project was developed using the Test Driven Development methodology, and includes unit and integration tests.
+The project was developed using the Test Driven Development methodology, and unit and integration tests have been written to ensure the correctness of the code.

 ```bash
 # Run the tests